Collective-Intelligence-Labs/omni-payments/doc/overview.md

 All the transactions are aggregated on the aggreagtion layer.
 So there is no need to perform any transaction directly to a blockchain.
 All the transaction including deposit to omnichain account, withdraw to native account, or transfer between omnichain transaction.

+On the aggregation server, all the commands (aka omnichain transaction payloads) are aggregated in database.

+Every period period of time (paramenter: aggregation_timespan) all the aggregated cmds are sent to the execution layer in batches taking into account optimal batch size (paramenter: current_optimal_batch_size).
+Optimal batch size can vary depends on the network load.

+If rduing aggregation_timespan there are already aggreageted number of commands exceeeds current_optimal_batch_size - then it send the batch imiddiatedly, not waiting for the end of the aggregation_timespan .
+Therefor maximum time for the aggregation exptected to not exceed aggregation_timespan.

+When the cmd is sent succefully to the blockchain, the commands is marked as sent to blockchain and can be archived.

 ## Smart-contract

+The enterance point to all the omnichain transaction is processCmd method of processor contract.
+Even deposit of funds to omnichain smart contract is done through the same method.
+It has thee types of commands to process with the follusing id of the types:

+    uint public constant TRANSFER = 1;
+    uint public constant DEPOSIT = 2;
+    uint public constant WITHDRAW = 3;

+for every command processor validates the signature of the commands payload by calculating the hash of the payload in this way

+    keccak256(abi.encodePacked(transferData.data.cmd_id, transferData.data.cmd_type, transferData.data.amount, transferData.data.from, transferData.data.to, transferData.data.fee, transferData.data.deadline))

+and then validatinf signature

+    ecrecover(dataHash, v, r, s);

+then it executes the logic based on the type of the command and trigger a corresponding event

+NOTE: digital hash can be potentially calculated the same way as in permit method of targeted ERC-20 contract and just use different cmdtype

+    keccak256(abi.encodePacked(
+    hex"1901",
+    DOMAIN_SEPARATOR,
+    keccak256(abi.encode(
+                keccak256("Permit(address owner,address spender,uint256 value,uint256 nonce,uint256 deadline)"),
+                owner,
+                spender,
+                value,
+                nonce,
+                deadline))
+    ))

+The Processor smart contract keeps the internal state of all the balances in internalERC20 smart contract.
+With the transfer is done from the balance that is in internal to internace addres - smart contract processes TRANSFER command.
+When the transfer is done from from external to internal - it processes DEPOSIT command.
+When the transfer is done from internal to external - it process WITHDRAW command.